Philipp238/parfam/README.md

 model.get_formula(ret.x, decimals=10)
 ````
 which returns the formula as a `sympy` function.
 This can be used to predict new inputs, however, it is recommended to
-avoid `sympy` for evaluation and instead keep everything in pytorch by running
+avoid `sympy` for evaluation and instead, keep everything in pytorch by running
 ````
 model.predict(ret.x, x)
 ````